francescogaffi/francescogaffi.github.io/_pages/publications.md

 _Journal of Econometrics_<br>
 _Journal of the American Statistical Association_ <br>
 _Statistics and Probability Letters_<br>
-_Stochastic Process and their Applications_
+_Stochastic Processes and their Applications_

 I was a committee member for the _2024_ and _2026 ASA-SBSS Student Paper Award_.